azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Using the Azure Portal, navigate to Data Explorer for your Cosmos DB Collection.
+1. Using the Azure Portal, navigate to Data Explorer for your Cosmos DB Collection

 _Exit criteria_: